-Expansionism, encroachment, defying the rest of the world, driven to empire.
-We're not talking about Vladimir Putin.
-We're talking about this morning's New York Times announcement that Larry Gagosian will be adding two more spaces to his worldwide occupation.
+Expansionism, encroachment, defying the credulity of the rest of the world, driven to empire.
+We’re not talking about Vladimir Putin.
+We’re talking about this morning’s New York Times announcement that Larry Gagosian will be adding two more spaces to his worldwide occupation.
 One is on the Upper East Side, and the other will be a pop-up gallery that will operate for a month out of a former Lower East Side Chase Manhattan bank building.
 It will feature the work of fellow dominion-seeker and art-star Urs Fisher.
-Thus the elephant's foot will temporarily stomp down among the neighborhood's many other smaller, poorer galleries.
+Thus the elephant’s foot will temporarily stomp down among the neighborhood’s many other smaller, poorer galleries.
 I hope the tide will float nearby boats and not swamp them.

 The part of the Times announcement that jumped out at me, however, wasn’t the news of Gagosian’s opening his fourteenth and fifteenth galleries.
 It was an inconspicuous feint he made about 821 Park Avenue: “I wasn’t looking for another space … I saw a sign in the window that it was available.
 I loved the fact that it’s small and isolated on Park Avenue … That’s what made it compelling to me.”